 "He has torque, something that never had the original Beetle.
 This makes the amusing driving..."* – WebMotors, Brazil

 * Best google translation of Portuguese to English.
-In other words, this car is a blast to drive.
+OUR BEST GUESS: this car is crazy fun to drive.

 "ZelectricBug: "Best of the Best"